Modern 1 BHK Layout with Spacious Design

 Consider custom built-in shelving that extends from floor to ceiling, or a series of floating shelves in a light oak or white lacquer.
 Wall-mounted media consoles free up precious floor space, making your living room small space design feel less cluttered.
 It’s about making storage part of the architecture.

 Every piece of furniture in a very small living room should earn its keep, doing at least two jobs.
 A coffee table that lifts to become a dining surface?
 An ottoman that hides blankets?
-These are the unsung heroes of compact living.
-The truth is, most people underestimate how much a single piece can do.
+These are the unsung heroes of compact living. most people underestimate how much a single piece can do.

 Look for storage ottomans upholstered in a durable linen or velvet, nesting tables in brushed brass and honed marble, or a sofa bed with a chaise that lifts for hidden storage.
 These small living room setups are about smart utility, not just aesthetics.
 It’s about making your furniture work as hard as you do.